gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 return possible_y_values.first().start
 ```

 > The finer details of how to implement `get_sensor_sets()`, `get_covered_y_range()`, and `subtract_range()` are omitted for brevity.
-This is admittedly a cop out because they aren't completely trivial to implement, however I don't want to distract from the main point, which is the higher level aspects of the algorithm.
+This is admittedly a cop out because they aren't completely trivial to implement, however I don't want to distract from the main point, which is the higher-level aspects of the algorithm.

 > TODO: Include link to source code.